 Hashtags often go hand-in-hand with social media.
 These days even Pinterest uses hashtags.
 So here are some of these best tools for bloggers and resources.
 That will help you find valuable hashtags to use in your social media posts:

 - Tailwind for Instagram has its own Hashtag finder

 - The Ultimate Instagram Hashtag Library

-Sponsored posts, these you also need to disclose like affiliate links.
+- Sponsored posts – these you also need to disclose like affiliate links.
 This is where someone, usually a brand pays you to write a blog post on a particular topic or product.
-Learn where to find sponsored posts as a new blogger here.

 - 14 Free eBooks to Grow Your Blog and Income